JAlcocerT/JAlcocerT/content/blog/py-powerlaw-series.md

 ### Fibonacci

-Yes, Fibonacci sequence is an example of a geometric series with a common ratio of the golden ratio, which is approximately 1.618.
+A Fibonacci sequence is an example of a geometric series with a common ratio of the golden ratio, which is approximately 1.618.

 Here's some sample Python code to plot a geometric series:

 ```py
 import numpy as np